-GR: 11, 12, One year (grade weighted), Credit: 1 PREREQUISITE: A or B in English II Honors or recommendation of English II or III teacher.
+GR: 12, One year (grade weighted), Credit: 1

+PREREQUISITE: Instructor approval or A or B in AP Language and Comp.

-This course aligns to introductory college-level rhetoric and writing curriculum and is intended for students planning to attend a four-year college.
-The course focuses on the development and revision of evidence-based analytic and argumentative writing, the rhetorical analysis of nonfiction texts, and the decisions writers make as they compose and revise.
-This course cultivates the reading and writing skills that students need for college success and for intellectually responsible civic engagement.
-Students will read nightly, write on a regular basis, and participate in frequent discussions.
+This course is intended for students planning to attend a four-year college.
+The course emphasizes reading, critical analysis, and appreciation of literature from various years and genres including poetry, drama, short stories, and novels.
+An emphasis will be placed on the analysis of character, setting, structure, narration, figurative language, and literary argumentation.
+Students will be expected to read nightly.
+Class work will include literary analysis through discussion and written work.
+Students will compose short responses of the literature in addition to numerous formal essays.
 Students in this class may choose to take the national AP exam.
-Whether students receive college credit by taking the AP exam will depend on the score and the policy of the college the student attends.
+Whether students receive college credit by taking the AP exam will depend on their score and the policy of the college the student attends.
 (NCAA Core Course)